tocrossbridge/website_random_cat/README.md

 <img src="src/assets/overview.png" />

-# STATUS OF THE PROJECT:
+# How is the development of the project right now?
+Last update: 13/12/2020

-It's working but needs improvements at front-end ^-^
+It's working but needs improvements at the front-end ^-^